I’ve rounded up my complete list of must-have newborn baby items that every first-time mom should have when her little one is born.

 Diaper bag first aid kit

 This small first aid kit is one of those things you don’t think you need until you do need it…and you don’t have it.
 Trust me on this one as well.

 *Having flashbacks to Landon’s bloody feet in the car seat and no band-aid in sight.*

 Shop health and safety items

-Every parent has different views on how they approach treating their little one’s ailments in the early days, so please, make sure to do your research and consult your pediatrician for the final word.
+Every parent has different views on how they approach treating their little one’s ailments in the early days, so please, make sure to do your research and consult your pediatrician for approval.

 Newborns have notoriously stuffy noses.
-We used this saline spray a lot (it’s way easier than the saline drops) paired with a humidifier to help keep Landon breathing as easy as possible in the winter.
+We used this saline spray a lot (it’s way easier than the saline drops) paired with a baby-friendly humidifier to help keep Landon breathing as easily as possible in the winter.

-Newborns usually have gas that makes them uncomfortable, and that’s just how it goes until about eight weeks in.
+Newborns usually have gas that makes them uncomfortable until about eight weeks after birth.
 These gas drops helped alleviate Landon’s pain, but we used them sparingly.